bdeweygit/unity-swiftui/README.md

 - After building Unity project, Xcode workspace may not always reflect latest files and be unable to build.
 Close and reopen workspace to fix this.
 - When running while attached to Xcode, there may be some noticeable delay between device orientation change and UI layout.
 There should be no such delay when running detached.
+- If you start a native animation and some kind of Unity effect with identical physics at the same time, they will gradually fall out-of-sync due to ongoing phase shift between the native and Unity render loops, even if FPS is the same.
+In a private project I have mitigated this by directly editing files in Unity's build output to take control of driving the Unity render loop, but this is a risky and difficult hack to perform correctly.

 ## Wish list